Glossary

 The Wheel

-The technodruidic year, structured by four hinges (the solstices and equinoxes) and supplemented by Release Days and End-of-Life Days as they fall.
+The technodruidic year, built on four hinges (the solstices and equinoxes) and joined by Release Days and End-of-Life Days as they fall.

 Each hinge binds the practitioner to one Sacred Practice.
-A Circuit in the southern hemisphere inverts the seasonal mapping naturally — the structure is the calling of the practice at the hinge, not the calendar date.
-Local feasts, regional repair concerns, and ancestor observances are encouraged additions.
+A Circuit in the southern hemisphere inverts the seasonal mapping as a matter of course — what matters is the practice called at the hinge, not the calendar date.
+Local feasts, regional repair concerns, and ancestor observances are welcome additions.

 See: Codex §IX.
 See also: Hinge, Inventory, Renewal, Teaching, Vigil.